Using Microsoft Teams With a Screen Reader

 Application Structure

-Note that the specific effects of the keystrokes just mentioned may vary slightly among Teams installations, based on corporate policies.
+Note that the specific effects of the keystrokes just mentioned may vary slightly among Teams installations, based on corporate policies and app presence and order.
+Also be sure to use the Ctrl+Shift variants when running Teams inside a browser.

 General Tips